creativecommons/creativecommons-base/README.md

 Contributions are highly appreciated.
 Please see [`CONTRIBUTING.md`](CONTRIBUTING.md).

 ## 📣 Let's chat
-Do you want to ask or chat to one of our contributers just click the slack link and let's have a chat.
+Do you want to connect with our contributors?

 Just click the button bellow and follow the onscreen instructions.